Health Anxiety Test: Are You a Cyberchondriac?

 Impact on daily life

-- Professional performance: difficulty concentrating and absenteeism
+- Professional performance: concentration difficulties and absenteeism

 Tests and tools for assessing health anxiety